purplestone/vscode-saveBackup/README.md

 # saveBackup README

-This is a extension for backup file when you save.
+This is a vscode extension for backup file when you save.

 ## Features